untangle/ngfw_pkgs/untangle-development-kernel/files/usr/share/doc/untangle-development-kernel/README.txt

 You can of course create additional images at any time, for instance to test a new release.

-Note that you can mount the resulting qcow2 image, to copy files or chroot into:

-  modprobe nbd max_parts=16
-  qemu-nbd -c /dev/nbd0 ~/images/stretch-uvm.qcow2
-  mount /dev/nbd0p1 /mnt
-  [...]
-  umount /mnt
-  qemu-nbd -d /dev/nbd0

-Make sure you umount before running a qemu instance based on that disk image, otherwise you're guaranteed to encounter data corruption.

 3. build a kernel image and associated modules
 ----------------------------------------------